 We glorify You and give You Praise!
 Truly You are worthy to be praised!
-Lord our lips were created for Your pleasure, to give glory and praise to You always.
-Please have mercy and forgive us for the sin of our lips.
-Lord help us to do what is right in the midst of this evil world.
-Empower us by Your Spirit to do what is right, to speak words of life to our friends and family, to pray for our leaders, or bothers and sisters, and to have wisdom for the purpose of seeking and growing nearer to You O Lord.
-Help us to know Your ways and to have a spirit filled - spirit led life.
+Lord help us to do what is right in the midst of receiving evil for good from this world.
+Empower us by Your Spirit to do what is right, to pray for our leaders, or bothers and sisters, and to have wisdom for the purpose of seeking and growing nearer to you O Lord.
+Help us to have a spirit filled and spirit led life.
 Hear our prayers Lord and help us to treat all men with justice and righteousness.
 Lord, we desire to live holy and righteous lives because You have separated us as holy unto Yourself.
 You have shown us how to do this by Your commandments and demonstrated this in Your Son Yeshua the Messiah.
 Help us to walk and abide in Christ as the Scriptures say we are supposed to do.
 Thank You Lord for sending Your son Yeshua that we may enter into the salvation You have provided.
 Thank you Lord for these writings so that we can grow in our faith and know who we are in the Messiah Yeshua.
 Help us to grow by walking in the spirit and applying these truths to our lives.
 We praise Your Holy Name and give You all of the honor, and the glory, and the praise forever and ever.